-Homeowners are welcome to join us for dinner throughout the week.
+Homeowners are welcome to join us for dinner throughout the week, and often gather as part of SSP community dinners, which are hosted weekly at each site.
 Please ask your Site Director for more information.

 Groups will receive a short historical introduction to the tribe or community at the beginning of the week, but we also strongly encourage groups to seek out more information about the community before arriving at site.
 Some of the communities we work with have their own websites, which you can find on the SSP website: SierraServiceProject.org/Locations